 Significant diversity among LCMV strains has been revealed through phylogenetic analyses conducted on strains collected from various geographic and temporal sources.
 (3).
 Based on the S segment analysis, four primary lineages can be identified, with most LCMV strains found in lineages I-III associated with severe human diseases.
-Over 30 additional strains have been identified in humans and rodents across the USA, Europe, and Japan, exhibiting distinct tissue tropism patterns such as Armstrong (LCMV-Arm 53b), WE, Traub, Clone-13, Aggressive, and Docile26.
+Over 30 additional strains have been identified in humans and rodents across the USA.
+Europe, and Japan, exhibiting distinct tissue tropism patterns such as Armstrong (LCMV-Arm 53b), WE, Traub, Clone-13, Aggressive, and Docile26.
 In 1933, Charles Armstrong was the first to isolate the original strain of LCMV-Armstrong from the brain.
 In 1935, the Traub strain was acquired from a laboratory colony of mice that were persistently infected2.
 On the other hand, the WE strain was obtained in 1936 from an infected patient exposed to persistently infected mice.
-The WE strain causes aseptic meningitis more frequently in primates than the neurotropic Armstrong strain, which is viscerotropic in mice27.
+The WE strain causes viscerotropic in mice27. aseptic meningitis more frequently in primates than which is